 Knowing How to Use a Lawn Aerator in early Spring will allow your grass to receive vital nutrients, water, and air to grow thicker.

-This often-overlooked step is vital for a super healthy lawn – so if you don’t already have an aerator no problem, you can rent one of these tools by the hour – at your local home and garden.
+This often-overlooked step is vital for a super healthy lawn.
+If you don’t already have an aerator, no problem—you can rent one of these tools by the hour at your local home and garden.

-However, the right product for you can depend on the season you’re applying it in and the kind of weed you’re targeting.
+However, the right product depends on the season you’re applying it in and the weed you’re targeting.

 We all know how long grass seed takes to grow fully, and keeping your lawn free of weeds requires regular maintenance, but the results are well worth it in the end.